Trump lashes out at McCain seven months after senator's death

 The legislation opposed by McCain did not have a replacement component.

-Responding to reports in conservative media outlets that allege the Republican senator from Arizona was the source of a leak that put a Trump opposition-research dossier compiled by former British spy Christopher Steele into the hands of multiple media outlets, the president echoed former independent counsel Kenneth Starr's remarks on Fox News.
+Responding to reports in conservative media outlets that cite court documents that say a former aide to the Republican senator from Arizona was the source of a leak that put a Trump opposition-research dossier compiled by former British spy Christopher Steele into the hands of multiple media outlets in late 2016, the president echoed former independent counsel Kenneth Starr's remarks on Fox News.

 The reports about the source of the leaks have not been confirmed by NBC News.